rufuspollock/rufuspollock.com/content/post/only-in-silence-the-word.md

 tags: ["quotes"]
 ---

-"Only in silence the word, only in darkness the light, only in dying life: bright the hawk's flight on an empty sky."
+"Only in silence the word, only in darkness the light, only in dying life: bright the hawk's flight on the empty sky."

 -- Ursula Le Guin (the greatest fictional expositor of Zen in modern times)